 (John Collins is a regular contributor to the jonestown report.
 His collections of articles for this site may be found here.
 His most recent book is Jim Jones – The Malachi 4 Elijah Prophecy, available on Amazon.com, upon which this article is based.
 More information about Rev. Branham prepared by John Collins may be found at the informational website, https://william-branham.org.
-Additional information is also available at the Freedom of Mind website here.)
+Additional information is also available at the Freedom of Mind website at The Message.)

 During a Peoples Temple service in late 1973 or early 1974, an unknown woman approached Reverend Jim Jones to receive her healing.
 Suffering from back trouble and kidney pain, she came earnestly seeking a special touch from the “healer.”
 The pain was so intense that she had been confined to her home, unable to work.
 She knew that her prayers had been answered when Jones called her out of the audience by name.
 With just a simple touch of his hand, she accepted her healing by faith, and went home rejoicing.
 For three months, her faith was stronger than her pain.
 She went back to work, believing that she was fully cured.
 Later, when the back pain returned, she attended the healing meetings once more, seeking another “cure” from her special access to divine healing power.